AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Operator Overloading.md

 The others are just kinda cool.

 ### _bool_ Operator
-I'll be honest, I had no idea this existed until I came across [this cracked StackOverflow question](https://stackoverflow.com/questions/4600295/what-is-the-meaning-of-operator-bool-const).
+I'll be honest, I had no idea this existed in C++ until I came across [this cracked StackOverflow question](https://stackoverflow.com/questions/4600295/what-is-the-meaning-of-operator-bool-const).
 The _bool_ overload allows a class to have a trait called implicit booleanness, which is the idea that the class itself can have a boolean value.
 You know how you can write `if (inFile)` and it will evaluate to false if the file is bad or it's the end of the file?
 Well, that's implicit booleanness at work.